 - Is detention necessary to protect the public from a substantial risk of re-offence?

 - Is detention necessary in all the circumstances to maintain confidence in the administration of justice?

 If you are released, you will likely face tight restrictions.
 Rest assured, we will work to not only secure your release but also to ensure the least restrictive set of bail conditions (including the minimum cash deposit).

-Where can I pay for bail for assaulting a peace officer charges in Calgary?
+Where can I pay for bail for assaulting a peace officer charges in Toronto?

-If you or a loved one are charged with assaulting a peace officer in Calgary and granted bail, you may be required to provide a cash deposit to secure release.
-The cash deposit can be paid at any bail hearing office (courthouse) in Alberta.
-Even if you live in Edmonton, you can pay bail there for someone detained in Calgary.
+If you or a loved one are charged with assaulting a peace officer in Toronto and granted bail, you may be required to provide a cash deposit to secure release.
+The cash deposit can be paid at any bail hearing office (courthouse) in Ontario.
+If you live in Ottawa, you can pay bail there for someone detained in Toronto.

 To pay your own bail, you can make a payment after your hearing, assuming you have sufficient funds with you to do so.

-How do I change my release conditions for assaulting a peace officer charges in Calgary?
+How do I change my release conditions for assaulting a peace officer charges in Toronto?